Risk Factors Dashboard

 •competition in the medical device industry,

-•reduction or interruption in our supply,
+•reduction or interruption in our supply chain or manufacturing operations,

 •failure to complete or achieve the intended benefits of acquisitions or divestitures,